What is guava (Psidium guajava)?

 Guava drawing, with the fruit, leaves and a flower

 The guava fruit thereof, is surely one of the best known Myrtaceae fruits.
-They belong to the same family of allspice (Pimienta dioica), which is used in food as a type of pepper, eucalyptus, cloves or guarapurú or jaboticaba (Myrciaria cauliflora) that produces the fruit ibapurú.
+They belong to the same family of allspice (Pimenta dioica), which is used in food as a type of pepper, eucalyptus, cloves or guarapurú or jaboticaba (Myrciaria cauliflora) that produces the fruit ibapurú.

 The stem is thick, usually inclined and branched into several branches, drawing an open crown, irregular, with dense quadrangular twigs.
 It has a thin bark, cream colored with pink spots, which is easily removed in long strips.